metamath/lamp-guide/docs/11/index.md

 [New Foundations Explorer (`nf.mm`)](https://us.metamath.org/nfeuni/mmnf.html), and the
 [Higher-Order Logic (HOL) Explorer (hol.mm)](https://us.metamath.org/holuni/mmhol.html).
-Those pages have many advantages.
+Those web pages have many advantages.
+Each assertion has its own URL, loads quickly, and displays well even when JavaScript is disabled on the web browser.
-The Metamath home page renderings have been generated in a "pretty" format and include a lot information about each assertion (such as syntax hints for every symbol used, the axioms and definitions it transitively uses, and what assertions reference it).
+The Metamath home page renderings have also been generated in a "pretty" format and include a lot information about each assertion (such as syntax hints for every symbol used, the axioms and definitions it transitively uses, and what assertions reference it).
-Each assertion has its own URL, loads quickly, and works when JavaScript is disabled.

-However, the built-in explorer in metamath-lamp has its own advantages.
+However, the built-in metamath-lamp explorer has its own advantages.
-It will always show you the *current* context.
+The metamath-lamp explorer will always show you the *current* context.
-This means, for example, you can explore other databases (such as a database on local storage or historical databases).
+This means, for example, you can explore other databases (such as a database on local storage or a historical database), as well as portions and combinations of databases.
-Its fragment selector lets you copy fragments found from exploration.
-You can also use visualization to better understand the database.
+The metamath-lamp explorer also includes its fragment selector (so you can copy fragments found from exploration) and visualization mechanism (to help you better understand the database).

 Let's try out the Explorer tab so we can *see* the context we're using.